 Indian T20 League, the most-watched cricket league in the world, usually sets explosive batting and powerful hitting as the centre of attention.
 What the fans tend to overlook, though, is the fact that bowlers are actually the trump cards, who are equally capable of dictating the pace of the game.

 Since its inception in 2008, the league has seen some of the most breathtaking bowling performances and these five players dominate the list of tournament’s all-time top wicket-takers.

 Dwayne Bravo, who is one of the two players to have won the Purple Cap twice in the league, started his career with Mumbai before moving to MS Dhoni-led Chennai in 2011.
-Having played 11 out of the 12 seasons, the 36-year-old has picked 147 wickets in 131 innings while maintaining an economy of 8.39.
+Having played 14 seasons, the West Indies cricketer picked 183 wickets in 161 matches while maintaining an economy of 8.38.

 1. Yuzvendra Chahal

 The fourth Indian spinner in this top five, no bowler has taken more wickets in the Indian T20 League than Yuzvendra Chahal.
 The tricky right-arm spinner boasts plenty of variations and can turn the ball a long way.
 In 143 games so far, he's taken 187 wickets at an impressive average of 21.27 and an economy of 7.63.